jlrcolmenares/Data-Science-Platzi/README.md

 # Data Science School at Platzi

 Welcome to my learning journal.
 I'm one of the first students of the [Data Science School of Platzi](https://platzi.com/datos/).
-The idea with this School is to give their student all the skills they need to land their first job as Data Scientist.
+The idea with this School is to give their students all the skills they need to land their first job as Data Scientist.

 Also, the idea is to teach the foundations of Computer Science.
 Because any person working in this fields needs to know how to learn and adapt the knowledge they have.
 Never stop learning is part of becoming a Data Professional.